ouspg/CryptoCourse/Week6Exercises/README.md

 > Provide the public key, the message and the signature as your answer.
 Also show the commands you used to generate the singature.

 ## Task 2: Message and signature verification? ##
 In this task you need to find correct messages and signatures.
-You are given files XXX and YYY that contain the messages and signatures under some private keys corresponding to public keys in the file ZZZ.
+You are given file `messages.txt` and folder `signatures` that contain the messages and signatures under some private keys corresponding to public keys in the folder `public_keys`.

 **2.1** Match all messages with correct signatures and public keys.